paveyry/better-hangoutschat/README.md

         ./generate_patch.sh <path/to/electron.asar>

-- The patched electron file will appear in out/slacktheme.
+- The patched electron file will appear in `out`.
 Simply replace the initial one with the patched one:

-        cp out/slacktheme/electron.asar /Applicaions/Chat.app/Contents/Resources/
+        cp out/<theme>/electron.asar /Applications/Chat.app/Contents/Resources/

 - Refresh or Restart GHC.